epuber-io/epuber/docs/cli.md

 ## Server

-Command to create development server, starts to listening for changes in files and automatically rebuilds whole book and updates preview in web browser.
+Command to create development server which allows to quickly iterate over style and text changes in source code of the book.
+It will listen for changes in all source files of the book and rebuild whenever there is some change and update preview on web page.

 ```sh
 epuber server [TARGET]